christiangda/ansible-playground/README.md

 vagrant halt
 ```

-If you want to stop vagrant Virtual machines
+If you want to stop and destroy vagrant Virtual machines

 ```bash
 vagrant destroy -f